 To remove a search from the pinned search List:

-- Hover over the search, then click the three-dots to the right of the name.
+- Hover over the search, then click the three-dot kebab menu icon to the right of the name.

 - Click Unpin.